 - Writing effective speech introductions which include startling statements, questions, anecdotes, quotes, suspenseful illustrations, and personal references.

-- Composing a speech outline which demonstrates excellent organizational skills which thoroughly develop the topic.
+- Composing a speech outline that demonstrates excellent organizational skills which thoroughly develops the topic.

 - Choosing language that appeals to the five senses: sight, hearing, feeling, smell, and taste.

 - Integrating illustrations within a speech which include vivid imagery.